Garforth railway station: History

 The station was originally opened by the Leeds and Selby Railway in 1834.
 The road bridge crosses the line at an oblique angle; this was considered something of a marvel at the time of construction.
 The station then linked the town with the former Leeds Marsh Lane railway station.
 The current buildings date from 1872 and were designed by NER architect Thomas Prosser.

 Garforth station also connected with the privately owned Aberford Railway (known locally as the 'fly line' or simply 'the lines') which closed in 1924, and is now a public path commonly used for horses, dog walkers and travelling to and from Garforth Academy part way upon it.
-East of the station was the junction to the branch line to Castleford via Ledston which closed to passengers in 1951 and completely in 1969.
+East of the station was the junction to the branch line to Castleford via Ledston which closed to passengers in 1951 and completely in the 1990s.

 Though East Garforth is fully accessible to wheelchair users, the main Garforth station is not; wheelchair users can only access platform 2 which serves trains towards Leeds.

 In 2015 additional shelters were placed on both platforms, doubling the sheltered capacity.

+In July 2023, the footbridge, connecting both platforms to Aberford Road, was closed and demolished, for the new replacement bridge to be built.
+The new bridge will be built by April 2024 in the same spot, and will include lifts.
+This was done in order to install new overhead wires and to include step free access on to the platforms and Aberford Road.

+The footbridge was transported to Bredgar & Wormshill Light Railway in Kent.

 Facilities

 The station buildings are concentrated on the Leeds bound platform, which is disabled accessible (the opposite platform can only be accessed via a footbridge).
-There is a ticket office (open 06:00-14:00 Mondays to Saturdays) and waiting room in the buildings; the remaining space is leased out to a taxi company.
+There is a ticket office (open 06:00–14:00 Mondays to Saturdays) and waiting room in the buildings; the remaining space is leased out to a taxi company.
 The Leeds bound platform also has an automatic ticket machine that can be used out of hours and a vending machine.
 As well as the heated waiting room on the Leeds bound platform, there are two shelters available for use out of office hours.
 The York bound platform has two passenger shelters.
 The two platforms are connected by a footbridge with stepped access, this also links to Aberford Road.
 The station has a large car park which is free for passenger use.
 There is CCTV and lighting throughout the station and car park.
 Refreshments can purchased from the Station House Café, which opened in August 2016, and is situated on the Leeds bound platform (2).